Gifted Girls Only - Cruisin' in a Sea of Trouble

 She was right.
 The language sounded Slavic, maybe Russian, what did I know.

-I focused on the couple, ignoring the angry, unintelligible words spewing from them, and concentrated.
-They were smiling, hand in hand, looking out at the ocean.
+I focused on the couple, not the angry, unintelligible words spewing from them, and concentrated.
+In my head, they stood hand in hand, smiling at a brilliant sunset.

-“They’ll be fine,” I reported and started to turn.
+"They'll be fine," I reported and turned.
 As I did, there he was again.

-He’d changed into a black, short-sleeved shirt over black jeans and looked older, and, in my opinion, sexier.
-He edged up to the couple, paused to listen, nodded, and moved past us.
-Apparently, he’d come to the same conclusion that I had.
+He'd changed into a black, short-sleeved shirt over black jeans and looked older and sexier.
+He edged up to the couple, listened, nodded, and moved past us.
+Apparently, he'd come to the same conclusion that I had.